DRUIDS GLEN MEN’S CLUB LOCAL RULES

 - (ii) a point on the opposite margin of the hazard equidistant from the hole.

 For Wednesday Night events, the Men’s Club Board in accordance with the note in Rule 7-1, allows competitors to practice (i.e. take advantage of the $10 extra holes offer from the course) and play on the course (any holes) prior to the nightly events.

 For Weekend Stroke Play tournaments, the board prohibits practice on the course on the day of the event in accordance with rule 7-1b.
 Playing the course before the event will result in Disqualification from the tournament.

 Wednesday night events will be handled with a card off.
 The Card off consists of taking the tied players gross scores and comparing them on the hardest (lowest handicap) hole played.
 If the score is still tied after that, move to the next hardest hole and so on.

 If all tied after all holes played with gross, then we will call it a tie and split the winnings.

 Tournaments will have tied positions paid out.
 There will be one exception to this for the Club Championship Champion.
-If there is a tie in the Club Championship for low gross we will have a sudden playoff until resolved with all involved in the tie for champion.
+If there is a tie in the Club Championship for low gross we will have a sudden death playoff until resolved with all involved in the tie for champion.
 The remaining tied positions will be divided up and paid out.